webpack/webpack.js.org/src/content/loaders/index.md

   - rhys-vdw
   - EugeneHlushko
   - hemal7735
+  - fokusferit
 ---

 webpack enables use of [loaders](/concepts/loaders) to preprocess files.
 This allows you to bundle any static resource way beyond JavaScript.
-You can easily write your own loaders using Node.js.
+You can write your own loaders using Node.js.

 Loaders are activated by using `loadername!` prefixes in `require()` statements, or are automatically applied via regex from your webpack configuration – see [configuration](/concepts/loaders#configuration).